influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/get-started-auth.md

      # ...
      auth-enabled = true
    ```
-1. Next, create an admin user.
+1. Next, create an admin user (if you haven't already).
    Using the [`influx` CLI](/enterprise_influxdb/v1.9/tools/influx-cli/),
    run the following command:
    ```